This hybrid magnolia has excellent hardiness and a beautiful display of white flowers.

 Young bark is smooth and silvery gray, becoming slightly roughened with age.

-Simple leaves arranged alternately on the stem; 4 to 6 inches long with an entire margin.
+Simple leaves are arranged alternately on the stem and grow 4 to 6 inches long with an entire margin.
 Little to no fall color.

-Flowers are solitary with 6 to 12 white or pinkish petals.
+Flowers are solitary with six to twelve white or pinkish petals.
 They are mildly fragrant.

 The fruit is a pickle-shaped structure (aggregate) that matures from green to pink, then red.
 When mature the structure splits open to reveal seeds.